kmuniba98/khan-family-cookbook/cranberry-sauce.md

 1. In a large pot, bring cranberries, sugar, and orange juice to a boil.
 Do not add water!
 2. Continue to cook for about 10 minutes, stirring frequently.
 3. Add the Grand Marnier and orange zest and stir to combine.
-4. Turn  off heat but let sit for 10 minutes on the burner.
-(This step is important to ensure that the alcohol evaporates.)
+4. Turn  off heat but let sit for 10 minutes on the hot burner.